-The rest of the regressions reported in Table 5 use the merged data set, which only includes large trading firms.
-For a close comparison with columns (1) and (2), the estimates in column (3) control for industry-level fixed effects whereas those in column (4) control for firm-specific and year-specific fixed effects.
-The coefficients of both industry output tariffs and input tariffs are found to be negative and significant.32
+estimates in column (3) control for industry-level fixed effects, whereas those in column (4) control for firm-specific and year-specific fixed effects.
+The coefficients of both industry output tariffs and input tariffs are found to be negative and significant.31

-I include the processing indicator (i.e., one if a firm has any processing imports and zero otherwise) in the first three columns of Table 6, given that processing information is available in the merged data set.
-To check whether the estimation results are sensitive to different TFP measures, column (1) uses TFP^{OP1} in which the productivities of processing firms and non-processing firms are estimated using different control functions whereas column (2) use TFP^{OP2} in which productivity of processing firms and non-processing firms are jointly estimated as the regressand.
+I include the processing indicator (i.e. one if a firm has any processing imports and zero otherwise) in the first three columns of Table 8, given that processing information is available in the merged data set.
+To check whether the estimation results are sensitive to different TFP measures, column (1) uses TFP^{OP1} in which the productivities of processing firms and non-processing firms are estimated using different control functions, whereas column (2) uses TFP^{OP2} in which productivities of processing firms and non-processing firms are jointly estimated as the regressand.
 In addition, columns (1) and (2) abstract from the interaction term between output (input) tariffs and the processing indicator.
 After controlling for firm-specific and year-specific fixed effects, both industry output tariffs and industry input tariffs are negatively correlated with firm productivity.
 Their coefficients are statistically significant.
 Meanwhile, the coefficient of the processing indicator is negative and significant, indicating that processing firms have low productivity.

-However, the Olley-Pakes TFP measure that is used in columns (1) and (2) of Table 6 still suffers from three possible pitfalls.
+However, the Olley-Pakes TFP measure that is used in columns (1) and (2) of Table 8 still suffers from three possible pitfalls.
 First, the Olley-Pakes approach does not allow output to exhibit any serial correlation, which is likely.
 Second, it assumes that firms will mostly adjust their capital usage when facing an exogenous shock.
-However, this may not be the case for China, given that Chinese firms are able to access relatively cheap labor.
-Finally, there are many missing values for investment in the Chinese firm data, which are essential for computing the Olley-Pakes TFP.33 By way of comparison, the system-GMM TFP measure is better at overcoming such pitfalls: It has enough flexibility to allow for possible serial autocorrelation and to allow firms to adjust all inputs including not only capital, but also labor and materials.
+However, this may not be the case for China, given that Chinese firms are able to access relatively cheap labour.
+Finally, there are many missing values for investment in the Chinese firm data, which are essential for computing the Olley-Pakes TFP.
+By way of comparison, the system-GMM TFP measure is better at overcoming such pitfalls: It has enough flexibility to allow for possible serial autocorrelation and to allow firms to adjust all inputs including not only capital, but also labour and materials.
 In addition, the computation of system-GMM TFP no longer relies on investment as a proxy variable.
-I therefore use the system-GMM TFP as the main measure of firm productivity from column (3) of Table 6 to the rest estimates in the paper.
+I therefore use the system-GMM TFP as the main measure of firm productivity from column (3) of Table 8 to the rest estimates in the article.